 Visitor Safety on Reserves You are welcome to visit the vast majority of ARC's reserves (some are owned by the military or have other access restrictions), we try to keep our reserves in as "wild" a state as possible and some are quite remote.
 ARC reserves are not permanently staffed and have no on site facilities.
 When visiting please remember: Heath land and coastal habitats are very open to the elements – take appropriate clothing and footwear plus sunscreen in the summer.
 Heaths pose a fire risk at all times – please no open fires or BBQ’s and extinguish cigarettes properly.
-All our reserves have been used by industry and the military in the past – there is deeply undulating ground conditions with some very steep slopes, ditches and cliffs all of which can be hidden by mature heather; please watch your step and do not pick up man made objects.
+All our reserves have been used by industry and the military in the past – there is deeply undulating ground with some very steep slopes, ditches and cliffs all of which can be hidden by mature heather; please watch your step and do not pick up man-made objects.
 Ponds are a regular feature of our sites – these can have steep sides, deep bottoms and boggy areas around them.
 Our Reserves are a great place to come and experience British wildlife and habitats but please watch your step, try and keep to definite paths and pets/children under close supervision.
 Adders do live on our reserves and in the wider countryside.
 They are generally a shy and secretive animal and will slither away rather than make a stand.
-Adders are venomous, the best ways to avoid contact are to: Stick to the paths and watch your footing Keep pets and children under supervision Reptiles shelter under things, do not lift any man made objects without a survey license and training If you encounter an Adder that does not move off walk by slowly giving the animal at least 1.5 m clearance.
+Adders are venomous, the best ways to avoid contact are: Stick to the paths and watch your footing Keep pets and children under supervision Do not lift any man-made objects without a survey license and training – reptiles like to shelter under then and do not enjoy being disturbed If you encounter an Adder that does not move off walk by slowly giving the animal at least 1.5 m clearance.
 Ticks are a native invertebrate common on grass and heath lands across the UK, they feed on the blood of any animal about 3 times during their lifetime.
 Their bite can be itchy and there is a slight risk of catching Lymes disease.
 When leaving site please ensure that you; Brush down clothing and check exposed skin for ticks Remove any ticks with tweezers using a clockwise twisting pull.
 Monitor any bites for signs of Lymes disease – such symptoms may be an expanding ring around the bite and/or general flu like symptoms.